 “I'm cooking sugar until I can't cook anymore,” says Andrea Chung who has been sculpting caramelized sucrose into a series of bottles for an installation in “Between Too Late and Too Early,” her forthcoming solo exhibition at Museum of Contemporary Art North Miami.
 Inside the confectionary vessels are fictional messages to the children of enslaved women who chose to end their pregnancies or commit infanticide rather than raise them into slavery.
 The notes are a mix of apologies and explanations.
 Over the course of Chung’s exhibition, the work will melt in slow motion, gradually deteriorating until it becomes unrecognizable.

-For Chung, who is of Caribbean and Chinese descent and a mother herself, personhood within colonialism has been a ripe theme for exploration.
+For Chung, who is of Caribbean descent and a mother herself, personhood within colonialism has been a ripe theme for exploration.
 The material of sugar, while being a “mundane thing we take for granted,” she says, is also so widely available thanks to the violent history of its cultivation as a crop across the Americas.
 “I was thinking about human beings as objects of import and trying to find the origin of why these things happened,” says Chung about the good’s origins.
 That’s to say nothing of the insidious effects of its consumption; as Chung notes, diabetes is prevalent among her relatives.
 Though she first began working with the medium in grad school, not a single one of her sugar sculptures can be preserved—but that, too, is part of the point.
 “I like that it’s something that cannot be commodified,” Chung says.
 “It’s not for sale.
 It’s an experience.”

 Motherhood also extends into another key component of the show, an untitled installation that comprises several sculptures Chung originally created for a 2023 show at the John Michael Kohler Arts Center in Wisconsin.
-As a starting point, she looked to the Detroit-based Afrofuturist group Drexciya, which conceived of an underwater world of the same name populated by the babies of enslaved women who were thrown overboard.
+As a starting point, she looked to the Detroit-based Afrofuturist group Drexciya, which conceived of an underwater world of the same name populated by the babies of enslaved women who were either thrown or jumped into the sea.
 “I’m interested in infanticide and what would cause a woman to make that decision,” she says.
 From this, Chung studied the history of midwives to slaves.
 In homage to them, she created a terrarium filled with plants they commonly used as well as a sculpture with outstretched hands in reference to “catching babies,” a Southern phrase for delivering newborns.

 “Motherhood as a very particular idea and modern understanding is very much complicated through the lens of the transatlantic slave trade,” adds exhibition curator Adeze Wilford, emphasizing the political climate of the United States.